-Since 2006, the University of Tasmanis (UTAS) School
+Since 2006, the University of Tasmania (UTAS) School

-of Nursing and Midwifery has been offering the highly
+of Nursing and Midwifery (now known as the School of Health Sciences) has been offering the highly

 regarded Bachelor of Nursing in partnership with

 is the culmination of a unique partnership and shared

 vision that students need a quality education and,

 at the same time, a sense of belonging in health

 care agencies where they undertake clinical practice.

 For this reason, UTAS teaches the practical component of the course.
 This approach allows for industry